Raicuparta/nomai-vr/README.md

 # NomaiVR - Outer Wilds VR Mod

+## ⚠️ ONLY COMPATIBLE WITH VERSION 1.0.7
+On the 28th of September 2021, a new update will be released.
+Even if you haven't purchased the DLC, NomaiVR won't work.
+You'll need to get version 1.0.7 somehow, or wait for a NomaiVR update.

-## ⚠️ NOT COMPATIBLE WITH DLC (Echoes of the Eye) UNTIL FURTHER NOTICE
+## ⚠️ NOT COMPATIBLE WITH DLC (Echoes of the Eye)

-Only the base Outer Wilds 1.0.7 version is supported right now.
+Need to wait for a NomaiVR update for DLC compatibility.

 ![NomaiVR](RepoAssets/banner.png)